ShopRunner/baleen/baleen-kotlin/README.md

 Given a Kotlin Data class, generate at compile time, a baleen data description using Kotlin annotation processing (kapt).
 Two Baleen annotations are given along with base extension methods.

+Data classes can also be used as source of truth for schemas, using Baleen as the bridge to other data formats such as Avro, XSD, and json-schema.
+This can allow for modeling data in code and then using code generation tools to build schemas across multiple formats.
+To support this effort, annotations are added for sefault value and aliases.

 ## Setup

 Kapt is used to generate the required files.
 Using the gradle plugin is mandatory.
 The baleen-kotlin-api is separated